-Assign intern(s) to projects which align with their interests and tasks that are aligned with agency goals.

-Provide completion deadlines for each project.

-6Be responsive to the intern(s) questions; investing a small amount of time will help the intern(s) be more productive and your experience together more mutually beneficial.

-Ask what are their goals and expectations.
+- Assign intern(s) to projects which align with their interests and tasks that are aligned with agency goals. - Provide completion deadlines for each project. - Be responsive to the intern(s) questions; investing a small amount of time will help the intern(s) be more productive and your experience together more mutually beneficial. - Ask about their goals and expectations.
 Provide assistance to help meet their goals.